Swift Modules and Imports

 • Use the extension keyword to define an extension.

-• Extensions cannot override existing functionality.
+• Extensions cannot override existing methods or add stored properties.

 Syntax Table